 Finish A Corn Maze Adventure By Visiting The 1950s Soda Shop At North Carolina's Aw Shucks Farms

-Among all of the things to do in fall in North Carolina, what could be a better than visiting a family farm for some wholesome fun?
-From a corn maze to hayrides, bonfires, an animal barn, and more, the annual fall event and corn maze at Aw Shucks Farms is fun for all ages.
+Among all of the things to do in the fall in North Carolina, what could be better than visiting a family farm for some wholesome fun?
+From a corn maze to hayrides, bonfires, an animal barn, and more, the annual fall event and corn maze at Aw Shucks Farms is the best corn maze in North Carolina!
 During most of the year, the farm is only open for groups and private parties, but each fall, the gates are opened to the public and you’ll want to go.

 Aw Shucks Farms is open to the public for fall events from September through November each year, however, it’s a good idea to check before heading out for a fun-filled day.
 Also, some discounts apply for seniors and active military.

 There are many more festivals to see!
 Like the Medieval Village of Fairhaven at the annual Carolina Renaissance Festival!

 What are some of the best ways to spend the fall season in North Carolina?
 Be sure to comment and let us know below!